 SR-22 and FR-44 Forms

 An SR-22 form certifies that you have enough financial responsibility to cover damages in an accident.
-In Florida, an SR-22 would verify that you have the minimum amount of liability insurance and personal injury protection on your policy.
+An SR-22 verifies that you have the minimum amount of liability coverage and personal injury protection on your policy.

 Florida requires drivers who get into an accident without coverage to file an SR-22 form.
 You would file this form with your insurer, and then certify it with the DMV.
 It would verify that you have the state minimum amount of PDL and PIP.

 The state also requires drivers who have severe driving offenses, such as a DUI, to file an FR-44 form.
 An FR-44 form is like an SR-22, except that it has higher liability requirements.
 The FR-44 form requires you to carry the following liability coverage: